QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS

-The PPO algorithm, functioning as an actor-critic on-policy gradient method, simplifies the intricate computations involved in earlier policy gradient methods like trust region policy optimization (TRPO) \cite{10032267}.\\ In the context of reinforcement learning, the main objective is to maximize the expected cumulative reward, taking into account a protracted temporal process.
+In the context of reinforcement learning, the main objective is to maximize the expected cumulative reward, taking into account a protracted temporal process.
 Consequently, the cumulative reward at time step $t$ is represented as $\mathcal{R}_t = \sum_{t = 0}^{\infty} \lambda^{t} r_t$, where $\lambda \in \left[ {0,1} \right)$ signifies the discount factor.
 To delve into specifics, both actor and critic networks are employed to portray the parameterized stochastic policy of action selection, denoted as ${\pi_{\theta}}(\mathbf{a}_{t}|\mathbf{s}_{t})$, and the state-value function ${V_{\phi}(\mathbf{s}_{t})}$, respectively.
 Here, $\theta$ and $\phi$ stand for the parameters of the actor and critic networks.
 Subsequently, a surrogate objective function, constructed based on the PPO approach, can be articulated as follows:

 The probability ratio between the current policy and the previous one is denoted as $\beta_{t}(\theta) = \pi_{\theta}(\mathbf{a}_{t}|\mathbf{s}_{t}) / \pi_{\theta^{\text{old}}}(\mathbf{a}_{t}|\mathbf{s}_{t})$, where $\theta^{\text{old}}$ represents the parameter associated with the old policy in the actor network.
 Additionally, the advantage function is expressed as follows: